sef-global/scholarx-backend/.github/ISSUE_TEMPLATE/feature_request.md

-**Is your feature request related to a problem?
-Please describe.**
+---
+name: Feature Request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Description:**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the implementation.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Tasks:**
+Add the tasks need to complete to achieve the implementation.

+**Acceptance Criteria:**
+Implementation should be able to perform these functionalities.

-**Additional context**
+**Additional Information:**
-Add any other context or screenshots about the feature request here.

-**Are you working on it?**
-Yes/No
+Add additional information

+**Related Dependencies or References:**
+Add related dependencies and references relating to the implementation.